luispuerto/tramstr38-defects/Tramstr 38 defects.md

 ![IMG_1257](images/Kitchen/IMG_1257.jpeg)

-Also the glass-ceramic stove has a dent on the rim of the glass.
+Also the glass-ceramic stove has a dent on the rim of the ceramic glass.

 ![IMG_1167](images/Kitchen/IMG_1167.jpeg)